 - Family caregivers are largely on their own in learning how to perform medical/nursing tasks such as managing incontinence and preparing special diets.

-- Most family caregivers who provided help with medical/nursing tasks believed they were helping their family member avoid institutionalization
+- Most family caregivers who perform medical/nursing tasks feel they have no choice.